Ala Wai Canal: Major concerns

 Despite the canal repeatedly falling short of meeting safety standards for paddling and recreational use, there has been no move to prohibit such use.
 Hundreds of paddlers and boaters make it one of the most used inland waterways in the state.

 In 2022, researchers from the Department of Oceanography, University of Hawaiʻi at Mānoa, published a paper detailing the toxic levels of flesh-eating bacteria in the canal.
 Additionally, with the current worldwide environmental changes, the scientists' work, "suggest a 2- to 3-fold increase in average V. vulnificus density in the Ala Wai Canal by 2100".

 The Hawaiʻi Exemplary State Foundation launched the Genki Ala Wai Project in 2019.
-It aims to make the infamous canal swimmable and fishable again by 2026.
-Genki balls consist of soil, rice bran and water.
+It aims to make the infamous canal swimmable and fishable again, initially by 2026.
+Genki balls consist of soil, rice bran, and water.
 They are paired with Effective Microorganisms bioremediation technology to restore the canal.
 The genki balls digest and oxygenate the sludge at the bottom of the canal to clear the water.
 It also reduces harmful gases to eliminate the foul odor near the Ala Wai.